shivasaurus/DisparateSocialMediaImpacts/README.md

 VisualizeR^2Dec.ipynb creates the bar plots shown in the paper.

-AllQuadModels.ipynb contains the quadratic regression results for each model as well as the code for the scatterplot in the paper.
+AllQuadModels.ipynb contains the quadratic regression results for each model.

+TwitterData and RedditData contain the scraping code for Twitter and Reddit, respectively.
+Uniswap contains the API calls that were used to get transaction data for Shiba.